flofriday/pixelFlow/README.md

 ## Software
 !["Picture of Software"](Images/software.png)

-The Software is build with Electron, therefore it runs on macOS, Windows and Linux.
-Currently it can only communicate with the Ardunio over USB.
+The Software is built with Electron, therefore it runs on macOS, Windows and Linux.
+Currently, it can only communicate with the Arduino over USB.

 ## Hardware
 Documentation for the hardware will come soon.